 Chicken Egg Foo Young Recipe

-You can use red, green or yellow bell peppers for this chicken egg foo young recipe but I personally like using red ones to add a pop of color to the dish.
-It makes the pancakes vibrant, almost fiery.
-Notice that I’ve added chicken stock to the egg mixture – that was an accident that turned into a good thing!
+You can use red, green or yellow bell peppers for this authentic egg foo young recipe.
+I personally like using red ones since they add a lovely pop of color to the dish.
+The peppers make the pancakes vibrant, almost fiery.

-I was feeling under the weather when I made this recipe and during a moment of confusion, I threw the chicken broth that was supposed to go into the sauce together with the pancake mix.
-It wasn’t until I had to make the sauce that I saw I was missing the stock.
-I was afraid the pancakes would come out runny but instead they came out super fluffy!
-What a happy accident!
+The first time I made this recipe I was feeling under the weather.
+During a moment of confusion I threw the chicken broth that was supposed to go into the sauce, in with the pancake mix.
+It wasn’t until I had to make the sauce that I notice the mistake.
+As I cooked the pancakes I was afraid they would come out runny.
+Instead, they came out super fluffy which turned the mistake into a happy accident!

 The egg foo young pancakes are delicious by themselves or with a splash of soy sauce (or hot sauce – scrumptious!) but taste best with a good spoonful of gooey Chinese brown gravy.
 The egg foo young gravy is very easy to make and stirring in a tablespoon of cornstarch is what gives it a sticky, addictive texture.
 And the vinegar comes through just enough to compliment the savory and umami combination of the other ingredients.
 This is a dish that’s kid friendly too; there’s nothing too complex or unfamiliar about this chicken egg foo young recipe.
 If your kids are used to eating Chinese American food, they will love this.